diogotcorreia/master-thesis/docs/content/ch02-background.typ

 There are multiple mitigations possible, as shown by #cite(<pp-arteau>, form: "prose").
 Firstly, one could freeze the prototype using `Object.freeze(Object.prototype)`, which would make it immutable and disallow attackers from changing its properties.
-Alternatively, but less effectively, developers could create objects that do not inherit from the root prototype by using `Object.create(null)`.
+Alternatively, but less ergonomically, developers could create objects that do not inherit from the root prototype by using `Object.create(null)` instead of `{}`.

 == PHP Object Injection <bg:php-oi>